malkaviano/coc-model/README.md

   - Age 50 - 90% of the current value of STR, CON and DEX
   - Age 40 - 95% of the current value of STR, CON and DEX

+Optional:
-- New Age rule for EDU improvement (for reasons).
-Cannot go above 99 remains:
+- New Age rule for EDU improvement (RandomHumanAgingEffectOnEducation).
+It cannot go above 99:
   - Age 80's: +5D10
   - Age 70's: +4D10
   - Age 60's: +3D10